 Recent Healthcare Advocacy

-MedPAC Finds High Hospital Charges and Costs, NOT Higher Volume, Makes US Healthcare More Expensive Than The Rest of The World
+MedPAC Finds High Hospital Costs, NOT Higher Volume, Makes US Healthcare More Expensive Than The Rest of The World

 By Elizabeth S. Rowe, Ph.D., M.B.A.
 MedPAC finds High Hospital Charges and Costs, NOT Higher Volume, makes US Healthcare more expensive than the rest of the world.
 This year’s agenda for MedPAC (The Medicare Payment Advisory Commission, which advises Congress